 From 1983: Could Newfoundland's unemployment be double its double digits?

-Thirty-six years ago, unemployment was well into the double digits in Newfoundland and Labrador.
+Thirty-seven years ago, unemployment was well into the double digits in Newfoundland and Labrador.

 But some researchers thought it should likely be quoted as being double those double digits, when all of the local variables in the job market — including the scarcity and seasonality of employment — were taken into consideration.